kahlil/kahlillechelt.com/content/podcast.md

 title: Podcast
 ---

+**Update from 2020-05-19:**
+The podcast below has been discontinued.
+We just got too busy and our schedules were not combinable anymore.

+I am working on some other stuff.
+Stay tuned.

+---

 Every week I record an episode of the [Reactive podcast](http://reactive.audio) with my friend [Henning Glatter-Götz](https://twitter.com/hglattergotz).
 We talk about tech, culture, web development and things we learned or noticed over the last week.